Leading SAFe (Scaled Agile Framework) Exam Notes

 SAFe Configuration | Essential | Essential | Large Solution | Portfolio |

-Cycle | Iteration | Program Increment &Agile Release Train | Solution Train has multiple ARTs and suppliers | Value Stream has multiple STs and ARTs |
+Cycle | Iteration | Program Increment & Agile Release Train | Solution Train has multiple ARTs and suppliers |

 Time Box | typically 2-weeks long | typically 5 iteration long | typically 5 iteration long | - |